statelo/online-shop/README.md

 This project is still in development mode.
 Online shop is a simple project where some list of clothes will be displayed and some add to basket, buy function, delete from basket functions will be implemented.
-In this project were used 2 main technologies: **React.js for Front-End** and **Node.js for Back-End**.
+In this project were used 3 main technologies: **React.js for Front-End** and **Node.js, MongoDB for Back-End**.
 Online shop project was developed for personal use.
 This site has not been deployed, but you can download and try out this project.
-You can read about [core technologies](#Technologies Used), project structure and installation processes in the next section.
+You can read about core technologies, project structure and installation processes in the next sections.

 ## Technologies Used